 - Builds capacity in epidemiological research, with a focus on increasing the quantity and quality of studies that draw on existing population-based registries and databases managed by the Cancer Institute NSW

 - Engages with local, national and international groups to promote cancer epidemiology and cancer services research and their translation into cancer control policy and services

-The group’s main office is in the Queen Elizabeth II Research Institute at the Camperdown campus of the University of Sydney.
+The group’s main office is in the Chris O’Brien Lifehouse alongside Royal Prince Alfred Hospital and the University of Sydney in Camperdown.
 The group is also co-located at the Cancer Institute NSW and a number of staff split their time between the two sites.

 For general enquiries contact: